cortexsystems/cortex-app-tutorial/README.md

     ├── README.md              # Includes information about the app.
     ├── manifest.json          # Provides meta information about your application.

-When an app deployed to a player, the player will extract the zip file and simply run the `index.html` file on a browser-like environment.
-As long as you follow the web standards, you are free to structure your app the way you want.
-However, the player enforces some restrictions to make sure your app doesn't interrupt the overall on-screen experience.
+When an app is deployed to a player, the player will extract the zip file and simply run the `index.html` file in a browser-like environment.
+As long as you follow web standards, you are free to structure your app the way you want.
+However, the player enforces some restrictions to maintain a smooth on-screen experience.

-    It is highly recommended to keep CHANGELOG.md and README.md up to date as they will be very valuable for the users of your app once you make it available on Fleet.
+    It is highly recommended that you keep CHANGELOG.md and README.md up to date as they will be very valuable for the users of your app once you make it available on Fleet.

 `manifest.json` is a special file you need to include in the app package.
 Here is the manifest of this application: